qoherent/ria-hub-docs/docs/content/.Installation/with-docker.en-us.md

 Here is a detailed explanation what is happening when a SSH request is made:

-1. The client adds their SSH public key to Gitea using the webpage.
+1. The client adds their SSH public key to RIA Hub using the webpage.
-2. Gitea in the container will add an entry for this key to the `.ssh/authorized_keys` file of its running user, `git`.
+2. RIA Hub in the container will add an entry for this key to the `.ssh/authorized_keys` file of its running user, `git`.
     - However, because `/home/git/.ssh/` on the host is mounted as `/data/git/.ssh` this means that the key has been added to the host `git` user's `authorized_keys` file too.
 3. This entry has the public key, but also has a `command=` option.
-    - This command matches the location of the Gitea binary on the container.
+    - This command matches the location of the RIA Hub binary on the container.
 4. The client then makes an SSH request to the host SSH server using the `git` user, e.g. `git clone git@domain:user/repo.git`.
 5. The client will attempt to authenticate with the server, passing one or more public keys in turn to the host.
 6. For each key the client provides, the host SSH server will first check its configuration for an `AuthorizedKeysCommand` to see if the public key matches, and then the host `git` user's `authorized_keys` file.
-    - Because `/home/git/.ssh/` on the host is mounted as `/data/git/.ssh` this means that the key they added to the Gitea web will be found
+    - Because `/home/git/.ssh/` on the host is mounted as `/data/git/.ssh` this means that the key they added to the RIA Hub web will be found
-7. The first entry that matches will be selected, and assuming this is a Gitea entry, the `command=` will now be executed.
+7. The first entry that matches will be selected, and assuming this is a RIA Hub entry, the `command=` will now be executed.
 8. The host SSH server creates a user session for the `git` user, and using the shell for the host `git` user runs the `command=`
 9. The shell of the host `git` user is now our `ssh-shell` which opens an SSH connection from the host to container, (which opens a shell on the container for the container `git`).
 10. The container shell now runs the `command=` option meaning that the container `gitea serv` is run, taking over control of the rest of the SSH session and managing gitea authentication & authorization of the git commands.